jrhawley/hic_breakfinder/README.md

 Here we will describe the meaning of column of the line:

-1. Log-odds score of the rearrangement call.
+1. (Natural) Log-odds score of the rearrangement call.
 This is can be thought of as the "strength" of the call.
 2. Column chromosome
 3. Column start
 4. Column end